-To make things clear, we drive a comparison between the two and see which emerges out to be better?
+To make things clear, we drive a comparison between the two and see which emerges to be better?

 Java: An Overview

 A programming language created by James Gosling, Java is written once, run everywhere kind of language.
 Being an object-oriented language, Java offers a lot more than just app development.
 It is seen that Java can work on all domains, whether Android or iOS or maybe windows, Java is compatible with all.
-Currently, Java has a huge user base that accounts Java being the universally accepted language for mobile app development.
+Currently, Java has a huge user base that accounts for Java being the universally accepted language for mobile app development.

 Kotlin: An Overview

 Statically typed and open source, Kotlin is the new language for Android app development.
 It is developed by Jet Brains and can effectively run on JVM.
 Also, Kotlin has been supported officially by Google.
 A survey done by Jexenter revealed that Kotlin today ranks 6th among the top technology trends.
 Another research suggests that the current market share of Kotlin sums up to 25.30%.
 That’s impressive and when you are competing with Java that’s huge!